Victor-Jacon/react-real-task-tracker/README.md

 -Create a week and month view
 -Drag and Drop to week and month
--Show stats of the day (which will also we useContext, depending the user choice's)
+-Show stats of the day (which will also be a useContext, depending the user choices)

 # User Preferences (using useContext)